-94. The IRS has recently completed its audit of Lorene's corporation.
+AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what happens after the audit.
+Level of Difficulty: 3 Hard Topic: IRS Audit Selection 94.
+The IRS has recently completed its audit of Lorene's corporation.
 As a tax novice, she has very little understanding regarding the audit process and what happens next.
 Describe the post-audit process for Lorene and identify her options.

 After the examination, the IRS agent provides a list of proposed adjustments (if any) to the taxpayer for review.
 If the taxpayer agrees to the proposed changes, the taxpayer signs an agreement form (Form 870) and pays the additional tax owed (or receives the proposed refund).
 If the taxpayer disputes the proposed changes, the taxpayer will receive a "30-day letter" which instructs the taxpayer that he or she has 30 days to either (1) request a conference with an Appeals Officer, who is independent and resides in a separate IRS division from the examining agent or (2) agree to the proposed adjustment.
-An appeals officer would consider the merits of the unresolved issues as well as the "hazards of litigation" - that is, the probability that the IRS will lose if the case is brought to court and the resulting costs of a taxpayerfavorable ruling.
+An appeals officer would consider the merits of the unresolved issues as well as the "hazards of litigation" - that is, the probability that the IRS will lose if the case is brought to court and the resulting costs of a taxpayer-favorable ruling.
 If the taxpayer chooses the appeals conference and reaches an agreement with the IRS there, the taxpayer can then sign the Form 870.
 If the taxpayer and IRS still do not agree on the proposed adjustment at the appeals conference, or the taxpayer chooses not to request an appeals conference, the IRS will then send the taxpayer a "90-day letter."
 The 90-day letter (also known as a statutory notice of deficiency) explains that the taxpayer has 90 days to either (1) pay the proposed deficiency or (2) file a petition in the U.S. Tax Court to hear the case.
 If the taxpayer would like to litigate the case but would prefer that the case be heard in the local U.S. District Court or the U.S. Court of Federal Claims, the taxpayer must pay the tax deficiency first and then sue the IRS for refund in the court.

-95. Mel recently received a 30-day letter from the IRS.
-Although his tax return being audited has several potential large issues (potential tax consequences of \$70,000 - \$80,000), the IRS agent auditing his return only identified one item that will require a more modest adjustment (\$10,000).
-Mel feels strongly that the \$10,000 adjustment would not hold in court and was surprised that the IRS agent did not identify some of the other potential larger issues.
-What are Mel's choices with the 30 day letter and what factors should influence his decisions?
+AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what happens after the audit.
+Level of Difficulty: 3 Hara Topic: IRS Audit Selection 95.
+Mel recently received a 30-day letter from the IRS.
+Although his tax return being audited has several potential large issues (potential tax consequences of \$70,000 - \$80,000), the IRS agent auditing his return only identified one item that will require a modest adjustment of \$10,000.
+Mel feels strongly that the \$10,000 adjustment would not hold up in court and was surprised that the IRS agent did not identify some of the other potential larger issues.
+What are Mel's choices with respect to the 30-day letter and what factors should influence his decisions?